4 Eyes Photography

 Heather Phelps-Lipton Weddings

 A Couples’ Choice Award winner, Phelps-Lipton shoots weddings with a photojournalist’s eye and a passion for the small moments that make big events memorable.
 Her photography has appeared in the New York Times, and her subjects have included a MacArthur “genius” grant–winning farmer, rock band the National, and former playwriting collective 13P.
 Packages start at $4,800.

 Heather Waraksa Photography

 With a background in fashion and editorial photography, down-to-earth Waraksa is known as a photographer’s photographer who produces vibrant, playful images by getting right into the scene.
 This Brooklyn-based shooter will travel for destination weddings.
-Wedding collections begin at $8,500 for eight hours of coverage.
+Collections begin at $9,000 for eight hours of coverage.

-William Fredericks has over 20 years of experience shooting weddings and commercial photography.
-Rates start at $2,000 and include an online gallery and all hi-res images.
+Bill Fredericks has over 20 years of experience shooting weddings and commercial photography.
+Rates start at $2,000 with flexibility and include an online gallery and all hi-res images.

 Inbal Sivan Photography

 Sivan studied photography in Israel and in the U.S. at the School of Visual Arts.
 She is a lighting specialist who has taught the subject for several years — which comes in handy when she works in dark, cavernous event spaces.
 From $2,600 for four hours, with each additional hour $300.